richardeigenmann/swiss-cantonal-beer/workshop/workshop.md

     Successfully initialized git.
 ```

+Note: since we are going to use Signals we could go for a
+"zoneless" Angular application as `zone.js` is being phased
+out as a change detection mechanism.
+I've left it in here as
+it's the default choice.

 Let's open the project with VS Code.
 File > Open Folder > beer-app > Open > Yes, I trust the authors > Do you want to install the recommended 'Angular Language Service' extgenstion > Install > Trust Publisher and Install.

 Next let's serve the new app locally.